tayganr/purviewlab/modules/module02.md

     ![Azure Purview](../images/module02/02.08-storage-assignment.png)

 4. Navigate to the **Role assignments** tab and confirm the Azure Purview managed identity has been assigned the Storage Blob Data Reader role.
+Tip: Filter **Scope** to `This resource` to limit the results.

     ![Azure Purview](../images/module02/02.09-storage-reader.png)